 Before you go let someone know what trail you’re heading for and your expected time home.
 Sometimes plans change on the fly so provide any options you’re thinking of.
 If possible, text your plans if they change at the last minute.
 Providing your license plate number can also be helpful – should you ever get lost – a worst case scenario!

-Take the 10 hiking essentials.
-They are the same as the summer with the addition of more warm clothes and more food.
-Don’t forget to include a first aid kit.
+When it comes to winter hiking tips, the 10 hiking essentials are a must have.
+They are the same as the summer with the addition of more warm clothes and more calorie dense food.
+Don’t forget to include a first aid kit and a headlamp with fresh batteries.

 With short days in winter, you must plan accordingly.
 Get an early start – and choose a trail you can complete in daylight hours.
 Try to find a hike that is in the sun – as it will be significantly warmer than any others.
 On windy days look for hikes at lower elevation in the trees.